 The gTLD evaluation fee is required from all applicants.
 This fee is in the amount of USD 185,000.
-The evaluation fee is payable in the form of a 5,000 deposit submitted at the time the user registers with TAS, and a payment of the remaining 180,000 submitted with the application.
-ICANN will not begin its evaluation of an application unless it has received the full gTLD evaluation fee by [time] UTC [date].
+ICANN will not begin its evaluation of an application unless it has received the gTLD evaluation fee by [time] UTC [date].
 The gTLD evaluation fee is set to recover costs associated with the new gTLD program.
 The fee is set to ensure that the program is fully funded and revenue neutral and is not subsidized by existing contributions from ICANN funding sources, including generic TLD registries and registrars, ccTLD contributions and RIR contributions.

 The gTLD evaluation fee covers all required reviews in Initial Evaluation and, in most cases, any required reviews in Extended Evaluation.
 If an extended Registry Services review takes place, an additional fee will be incurred for this review (see section 1.5.2).
-There is no additional fee to the applicant for Extended Evaluation for geographical names, technical and operational, or financial reviews.
-The evaluation fee also covers community priority evaluation fees in cases where the applicant achieves a passing score.
+There is no additional fee to the applicant for Extended Evaluation for DNS stability, geographical names, technical and operational, or financial reviews.
+The evaluation fee also covers community priority (comparative) evaluation fees in cases where the applicant achieves a passing score.